What is an eye examination?

 What kind of eye diseases can affect my vision?

-Please go to Common Eye Conditions for more information on this.
+Please go to our section on common eye conditions for more information on this.

 What is the white thing on the front of my eye?